-Nobody likes to get injured, but plenty of people have spent time contemplating the most painful types of injuries.
-Like the urge to poke at a bruise, pain can be an enthralling subject What really are the most painful injuries you can experience - the most searing, white-hot wounds your body can suffer?
+Nobody likes to get hurt, but plenty of people have spent time contemplating the most painful types of damage our bodies can incur.
+Like the urge to poke at a bruise, pain can be an enthralling subject.
+What really are the most painful afflictions you can experience - the most searing, white-hot traumas your body can suffer?

 There's no part of the body that's safe.
-From shoulder dislocations to broken tailbones to compound fractures, these injuries don't discriminate.
-If you're engaged in extreme sports or just strolling down the street, they can still come and bite you in the you-know-what.
+From shoulder dislocations to broken tailbones to compound fractures, these physical impairments don't discriminate.
+If you're engaged in extreme sports or just strolling down the street, they can still come out of nowhere and cause something you'd never want to Google.

-Often described as one of the most common bones to break, the tibia (aka the shinbone) is one of the most vulnerable places in your body.
-It takes a significant amount of force to break this bone, which is why people come in with this injury often as a result of traffic collisions.
+Often described as one of the most common bones to break, the tibia (AKA the shinbone) is one of the most vulnerable spots on your body.
+It takes a significant amount of force to bust this bone, which is why people come in with this often as a result of traffic collisions.

-As such a common injury from car crashes or sports, broken ribs might not seem too severe.
-In actuality, they can be truly dangerous and painful injuries.
+As such a common result of car-based or sports mishaps, broken ribs might not seem too severe.
+In actuality, they can be truly dangerous and painful.
 A cracked rib doesn't feel good, but a truly broken or shattered rib can be a nightmare.
-Broken ribs move with every breath, so the very act of breathing agitates the injury.
+Broken ribs move with every breath, so the very act of breathing agitates the hurt area.
 On top of that, the motion can push the sharp bone fragments into surrounding lung and muscle tissue.
-So, you have to deal with broken bones and tissue damage that gets worse every time you gasp for air.
+So, you have to deal with busted bones and tissue damage that gets worse every time you gasp for air.

-Those inflicted with this type of injury don't like to hear this, but physicians often have no other option but to wait these breaks out.
-There's no way to set a broken rib like you could an arm or leg, so if you've got a broken rib, your best option is to just let it heal on its own over a few months.
+Those with this affliction don't like to hear this, but physicians often have no other option but to wait these breaks out.
+There's no way to set a rib like you can an arm or leg, so if you've got a broken one, your best option is to just let it heal on its own over a few months.